camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

 **Generating an M2M Token Using Identity:**

-You can generate an M2M token by following the steps outlined in the [Identity Getting Started Guide](/self-managed/identity/getting-started/install-identity.md), along with the [Incorporating Applications Documentation](/self-managed/identity/user-guide/additional-features/incorporate-applications.md).
+You can generate an M2M token by following the steps outlined in the [Identity getting started guide](/self-managed/identity/getting-started/install-identity.md), along with the [incorporating applications documentation](/self-managed/identity/user-guide/additional-features/incorporate-applications.md).
 Below is an extract of the necessary instructions:

 <Tabs groupId="domain">